stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

 Ehh, it's pretty bad.
 A shelf of Terry Pratchett.
 It's also about what the proportion.
-Like, Ian M Banks, I've got like 12 books.
-Terry Pratchett, obviously I've got like 40. __[laughs]__
+Like, Ian M Banks, I've got, like, 12 books.
+Terry Pratchett, obviously I've got, like, 40. __[laughs]__

 #### TIM

-Yeah, I think Pratchett and Banks, between them, are *really* skewing numbers.
+Yeah, I think Pratchett and Banks, between them, are *really* skewing the numbers.

 #### BEN

 Yeah, they just really take up an awful lot of space.
-A bunch of-- Oh, I've got the classic "I used to be an English Literature student".
-So I've got *The Odyssey*, *The Illiad*, Dante's* Inferno*, *A Christmas Carol*, Hans Christian Andersen's *Fairy Tales*--which I actually bought independently. *The Story of My Life* by Casanova, which is Rach's.
+Like, a bunch of-- Oh, I've got the classic "I used to be an English Literature student".
+So I've got *The Odyssey*, *The Illiad*, Dante's* Inferno*, *A Christmas Carol*, Hans Christian Andersen's *Fairy Tales*--which I actually bought independently, *The Story of My Life* by Casanova--which is Rach's.
 We've got a crapload of Philippa Gregory.
-Rach reads a lot more like varied people.
+Rach reads a lot more, like, varied people.
 Like, I can't just name an author and name like 10 books that--apart from Philippa Gregory--that Rach owns.
 So...
 But anyway, there you go.
 Nothing too exciting.

 #### TIM